openlegend/core-rules/core/SRD.md

 Below is a complete list of banes available to any character that meets the Power Level prerequisite.

-## Banished

-**Duration:** Instantaneous (special) \newline
-\
-**Power Level:** 6 \newline
-\
-**Attack Attributes:** Protection
-\
-**Attack:**

--   Protection vs. Resolve

-**Description:** Wielding protective magic, you force an extraplanar creature to return to its home plane. \newline

-**Effect:** The creature is forced to return to its home plane.
-More powerful extraplanar beings may have ways of circumventing this banishment.
-However, typical non-legendary beings cannot.
-While the duration is instantaneous, the targeted creature cannot simply attempt to return by plane shifting immediately after being banished.
-The creature can attempt a Resist roll once per week to end the banishment and once again be capable of plane shifting to the plane they were previously banished from.

 ## Blinded

 **Duration:** Resist ends (Fail x 3 = 1 minute)